newrelic/newrelic-cf/README.md

 Here's how:
 ```
 cf env NRPLANS <JSON_OBJ>
+cf restage MY_SAMPLE_APP
 ```
-where <JSON_OBJ> = the new set of plans with new license keys.
+where JSON_OBJ = the new set of plans with new license keys.
 (The old ones will stay in tact).
-Once you've done that, simply restate the service broker and you should be all set.